-In a single site topology DSM high availability is provided by (2) virtual appliances in the same physical location.
+In a single site topology, DSM high availability is provided by two (2) virtual appliances in the same physical location.
 Host Agents maintain access to their encryption services in the event of the primary DSM appliance having an interruption.

 The following table provides a list of required TCP network ports for the operation DSM failover: